Enrique1263/IBD/README.md

 To enhance accessibility, this project is supported by containerization.
 The structural components include:

-- **Dockerfile**: Used to build images executing Python code for each API, necessitating one image per API.
+- **dockerfiles**: Contains various dockerfiles utilized by the containers in case dockerhub is down.
-- **docker-compose.yml (Collector)**: Creates containers for news collection, with one container per API image.
+- **collector-compose.yml (Collector)**: Creates containers for news collection, with one container per API image.
+A replicaset of 3 mongodb instances.
+Also includes a jupyter notebook container to run commands in the replica-set if needed (as well as testing).
-- **docker-compose.yml (MongoDB)**: Orchestrates containers for the MongoDB database.
+- **mongo-compose.yml (MongoDB)**: Orchestrates containers for the MongoDB database.
 - **requirements.txt**: Lists dependencies required for code execution.
 - **src**: Contains various .py files utilized by the images.
-- **.env**: Safely stores API keys to prevent exposure in the code.
+- **.env (MUST BE CREATED BY THE USER FOLLOWING .env.example)**: Safely stores API keys to prevent exposure in the code.
+Can be modified by the user to select topics as well as timeframe for the extraction.
+Language determines teh language of the articles and newsapi-ai tokes per api indicates teh number of call allows per apikey of that API.

 While it's feasible to run this system on a single machine, utilizing a cluster of machines is recommended to accommodate scalability.
 For this project, Docker's macvlan approach facilitates scalability.